-The Corporation's consolidated financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
-The significant accounting policies applied to recent accounting pronouncements are described in (Note 3) to the Corporation's consolidated financial statements for the year ended February 28, 2014.
+The Corporation's unaudited interim condensed consolidated financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+The significant accounting policies applied and recent accounting pronouncements are described in (Note 3) of the Corporation's consolidated financial statements for the year ended February 28, 2014.
+There have been no changes from the accounting policies applied in the February 28, 2014 financial statements, except as disclosed in Note 3 of the accompanying unaudited interim condensed consolidated financial statements for the three month period ended May 31, 2014.